 The second approach you may try involves simply giving smaller quantity feeds (if bottle fed) or shorter duration feeds (if breast fed) gradually until the waking ceases.
 So, if like in the last example, you are trying to eliminate the 2am feed, you would time your feed to 20 minutes on the first 2 to 3 nights, shorten it to 15 minutes on the next 2 to 3 nights, and then 10 minutes and so on.
 In this tactic you are attempting to diminish the feeling of hunger by offering smaller quantities each night.

 The challenge that you might experience with this approach is a very unsatisfied baby that you have trouble settling after the fact – unless she has already fallen asleep, that is.
 With the former approach you are using other soothing methods before the feed, while in this approach you are trying them after the feed, and…. well you can guess how that might go.

 Regardless of which approach resonates with you, the best path to success will be ensuring that your baby gets nice long, full feeds at her regular feeding intervals.
 Babies can become more distracted during the day as they begin to pay attention more to the world around them, which can interfere with feeding time.
 A distracted daytime baby may wait until the night to get her calories.

-Alternatively, if your baby is accustomed to feeding to sleep, she may fall asleep before she is filled up, which of course just means her tank will empty more quickly.
+Alternatively, if your baby is accustomed to feeding to sleep, they may fall asleep before they are filled up, which of course just means their tank will empty more quickly.
 Try to get those full feeds when it counts by moving to a quiet, less distracting space for daytime feeds, and gently coaxing your baby to stay awake during evening and night feeds.
-This will help you feel more confident that your baby is getting the calories she needs, allowing you to focus on gently managing her sleep behaviours.
+This will help you feel more confident that your baby is getting the calories they need, allowing you to focus on gently managing their sleep behaviours.